reven0n/tp/docs/UserGuide.md

 - **Date format:** DD-MM-YYYY HH:MM (24-hour time)
 - **Address is optional** but helpful for location
 - Events **do not** sort by date!
+- **Event names must be unique** - no two events can have the same name
+- For repeating events, include a date in the name (e.g., "Orientation 25/26" instead of just "Orientation")

 </box>